n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 #### 4.3: Reph ####

-"Reph" must be moved from the start of the cluster to its final position.
-Because Bengali incorporates the `REPH_POS_AFTER_SUBJOINED` shaping characteristic, this final position is immediately after any subjoined (below-base consonant) forms. <!---Step 4, line 1507 --->
+"Reph" must be moved from the start of the syllable to its final position.
+Because Bengali incorporates the `REPH_POS_AFTER_SUBJOINED` shaping characteristic, this final position is immediately after any subjoined (below-base consonant) forms. <!--- Step 4, line 1507 --->

 #### 4.4: Pre-base consonants ####